PhilipEskins/pe-portfolio/README.md

 # _Philip Eskins' Portfolio_

-#### _Site to show off my skills and pojects_
+#### _Site to show off my skills and projects

 #### By _**Philip Eskins**_

 ## Description

-_This is a porfolio website to showcase my projects, skills, and other information about me._
+_This is a portfolio website to showcase my projects, skills, and other information about me._

 ## Current Features
 * Scroll effect when you click on a Link
-* Carousel of 4 projects you can scroll through
+* Carousel of 4 projects you can navigate through
 * Printable version of resume

 ## Future Features